adbrucker/isabelle-hacks/README.md

 ## Master Repository

-The master git repository for this project is hosted by the (Software Assurance & Security Research Team)[https://logicalhacking.com]:
+The master git repository for this project is hosted by the [Software Assurance & Security Research Team](https://logicalhacking.com):
 [https://git.logicalhacking.com/adbrucker/isabelle-hacks]